 How to Get to Mataró from Barcelona:

 - By bus: Buses depart from Barcelona’s Plaça de Tetuan.
-The bus ride is just 25 minutes.

 19. Campdevanol – Strenuous Hikes and Heart-stopping Waterfalls

 Campdevànol is a small village in the Catalonian province of Girona.
 The village is picturesque itself, but that’s not the only reason why you’d want to visit the area.
 In its vicinity, you’ll find The 7 Waterfalls of Campdevànol.

 A pleasant yet somewhat long hike will take you through pine forests to the seven drop-dead gorgeous waterfalls.
 Pack your best hiking shoes, something tasty to keep the energy flowing, and plan between 6 and 8 hours to complete the route comfortably.